DETAILED ACTION

 Regarding claim 4, the limitation of wherein the dental compristion is in the form of a paste is met by the ‘806 publication teaching a paste [0033].

 Regarding claim 6, the limitation of a dental composition including a first agent and a second agent wherein the first agent contains an acidic component and at least one lanthanoid fluoride powder selected from the group consisting of fluoride powders of lanthanoids having an atomic number of 66 or less is met by the ‘806 publication teaching dental curable compositions comprising radically polymerizable methacrylate compound and a filler used for dental treatments [0002].
 The composition is taught to include diemethacrylate and aluminosilicate glass powder [0010].
 Inclusion of non-glass fillers having radiopacity is blended in order to impart the radiopacity required for dental materials to the dental hardenable compositions [0018].
 Non-glass fillers are taught to include lanthanum fluoride [0019].
-The composition is taught to include a methacrylate compound having an acid group [0022] wherein the instant specific teaches polycarboxylic acids include poly(meth)acrylic acid) [0013].
+The composition is taught to include a methacrylate compound having an acid group [0022], wherein the composition is taught to be polymerized, wherein the instant specific teaches polycarboxylic acids include poly(meth)acrylic acid) [0013].
 It is noted the instant claims require a first agent and a second agent, wherein a mixture comprising the first and second agents reads on the claim limitations.

 Regarding claim 7, the limitation of a dental compristion wherein the lanthanoid fluoride powder is lanthanum fluoride powder, the first agent further contains a polyacrylic acid and the second acid contains aluminosilicate glass and a (meth)acrylate is met by the ‘806 publication teaching dental curable compositions comprising radically polymerizable methacrylate compound and a filler used for dental treatments [0002].
 The composition is taught to include diemethacrylate and aluminosilicate glass powder [0010].
 Inclusion of non-glass fillers having radiopacity is blended in order to impart the radiopacity required for dental materials to the dental hardenable compositions [0018].
 Non-glass fillers are taught to include lanthanum fluoride [0019].
 The composition is taught to include a methacrylate compound having an acid group [0022] wherein the instant specific teaches polycarboxylic acids include poly(meth)acrylic acid) [0013].
 It is noted the instant claims require a first agent and a second agent, wherein a mixture comprising the first and second agents reads on the claim limitations.